railsuser2014/openobject-doc-book-en/source/features/shipping_management.rst

 Key Points:
 -----------

-* Key point 1
-* Key point 2
+* Dynamic gantt or calendar views for planification
+* Allows to manage by journal or department
+* Good ergonomy for fast encoding

 Integration Benefits:
 ---------------------

-* You can planifiy deliveries through the gantt or calendar views
-* Deliveries costs and orders are computed automatically from sales and purchases
+* Deliveries costs and orders are computed automatically
+* Automatic invoices based on deliveries
+* Integrated with quality management system

 Links:
 ------